ucdavisdatalab/workshop_python_basics/_sources/chapters/03_exploring-data.md

 to_plot = to_plot[no_scaled == False]
 ```

-you are now ready to make a plot.
+You are now ready to make a plot.

 (grammar-of-graphics)=